Assistant Professor of Spanish and Romance Linguistics

 Sociolinguistics, contact linguistics and language contact, language variation and change, Romance linguistics, quantitative methods (statistics, variable rule analyses for sociolinguistics, and computer software for statistics), sociohistorical linguistics, sociophonetics, bilingualism, Catalan, Spanish, dialectal diversification, foreign language pedagogy.

 My main research agenda is guided by questions that primarily address language variation and language change in contact situations, specifically as linked to the empirical assessment of linguistic influence (via language contact), incorporating a variety of linguistic frameworks and methodologies.
 In particular, I have explored bi-directional effects of language contact between Spanish and Catalan manifested phonetically in the speech of the diverse community of Catalan-Spanish bilingual speakers in Barcelona and Valencia, Spain.
 I am interested in the dynamics of language use in bilingual speech communities, particularly as a consequence of a complex interplay between both linguistic and social factors, and my research aims to account for why, as well as by what processes certain linguistic features (and not others) propagate throughout the wider community of speakers.
-Central to this line of research is the pursuit of the best quantitative models in sociolinguistics, from which I have developed a vested interest in evaluating (and combining) various statistical toolkits.
-I have additionally published on the diachronic development of diaspora varieties of Catalan from a framework of sociohistorical linguistics, as well as the variable acquisition of Spanish inflectional morphology by U.S. heritage speakers and L2-learners using empirical methodologies informed by the fields of second language acquisition and psycholinguistics.
+Central to this line of research is the pursuit of the best quantitative models in sociolinguistics, from which I have developed a vested interest in evaluating (and combining) various statistical toolkits (in addition to an attempt to help new R users become more accustomed to analyzing data with R – see files at the bottom of this page!).
+I have also published on the diachronic development of diaspora varieties of Catalan from a framework of sociohistorical linguistics, as well as the variable acquisition of Spanish inflectional morphology by U.S. heritage speakers and L2-learners using empirical methodologies informed by the fields of second language acquisition and psycholinguistics.

 As of Fall 2016, the Corpus of Bay Area Spanish (CBAS) is underway.
 Data collection, in the form of both formal (3-4 word phrase readings) and informal (casual interview) Spanish speech, is ongoing and responds to specific questions regarding Spanish-English language contact as manifested in the diverse population of Spanish-speakers living in the Bay Area (corresponding to approximately 25% of the total Bay Area population according to recent Census data).
 Though initial linguistic analysis will focus on acoustic (phonetic) elements of Bay Area Spanish from perspectives of Variationist Sociolinguistics and Contact Linguistics, the creation of a formal and online-accessible Corpus will permit future analyses on multiple linguistic features (from phonology/phonetics to morphosyntax and the lexicon, etc.) from a diverse set of linguistic perspectives, including Second Language Acquisition and Heritage Language Acquisition.